 We focused the experience on sparking curiosity about a destination while requiring as little engagement as possible.
 If someone opened the app and selected nothing, the app would shuffle a slideshow of beautiful destination images for them.
 If they were more engaged, we offered reviews and travel guides for them to browse.

 This app took the best of the best of TripAdvisor content and weaved it into a visual, cinematic experience that inspired people to get out there and travel.

-During an internship with TripAdvisor's mobile team in summer 2013, I helped design a hybrid native/mobile web iPad application.
+During an internship with TripAdvisor's mobile team, I helped design a hybrid native/mobile web iPad application.

-Our team wanted to restructure the app's content, flatten the UI to align better with the newly-released iOS 7, and build more features to match tripadvisor.com.
+Our team wanted to restructure the app's content, update the interface to align with the newly-released iOS 7, and introduce more functionality so we could come as close as possible to feature parity with tripadvisor.com.

-The app enjoyed a steady 4.5 star rating on the App Store before we redesigned the application 18 months later.
+The app maintained a 4.5 star rating on the App Store for nearly two years, before it was deprecated in 2015.